 Understanding Data Classification

 PUBLIC — No restriction INTERNAL — Staff only CONFIDENTIAL — Limited SECRET — Strict controls SENSITIVITY DATA CLASSIFICATION Know what you hold ✓ Label documents correctly ✓ Store per classification level ✓ Destroy securely when done ✗ Email Secret data unencrypted ✗ Store on personal devices

-Learn how to classify, handle, and dispose of information correctly to meet privacy and security obligations.
+How to classify, handle and dispose of information to meet privacy and security obligations.

+Understanding Data Classification